A Matter of Time (film): Plot

-The film opens at a mid-1950s press conference, where scenes are shown for an upcoming film starring Nina (Liza Minnelli), a popular screen celebrity.
+At a mid-1950s press conference, scenes are shown for an upcoming film starring Nina, a popular screen celebrity.
 While on her way to the conference, Nina looks at herself in an ornate mirror, which triggers a flashback to her arrival in Rome, when she was 19 years old.
-Her cousin, Valentina (Tina Aumont), has arranged for her to work as a chambermaid in a dilapidated hotel.
+Her cousin, Valentina, has arranged for her to work as a chambermaid in a dilapidated hotel.

-In the course of her duties, Nina meets an ailing, eccentric Senora Contessa Sanziani (Ingrid Bergman), who was once the toast of Europe.
-The Contessa receives a visit from her husband, Count Sanziani (Charles Boyer), from whom she has been estranged for 40 years.
-Old quarrels are revived and Sanziani leaves the hotel, sadly telling the manager that he does not wish to be informed if anything should happen to his wife.
+In the course of her duties, Nina meets an ailing Signora Contessa Sanziani, who was once the toast of Europe.
+The Contessa receives a visit from her husband, Count Sanziani, from whom she has been estranged for 40 years.
+Old quarrels are revived and Sanziani leaves the hotel, telling the manager that he does not wish to be informed if anything should happen to his wife.

-After having a discussion with Nina, the Contessa decides to take her under her wing and turn her into a lovely and sophisticated woman.
-Nina is troubled by a birthmark on her forehead, but the Contessa assures her that someday important men will be eager to press their lips to it.
-One evening, the Contessa summons Nina to her room and shows her a scarlet sari an Indian ambassador had once given her.
+After having a discussion with Nina, the Contessa decides to take her under her wing and turn her into a sophisticated woman.
+One evening, the Contessa summons Nina to her room and shows her a sari an Indian ambassador had once given her.

 She insists that Nina undress and places the sari on her.
-The Contessa then cuts Nina's long, dark hair and puts makeup on her and transforms the maid into a beautiful woman.
-Nina tells the Contessa she wishes she could be just like her, but the Contessa says that is a silly desire.
-While listening to the Contessa's stories, Nina imagines herself living out the Contessa's existence, triggering a series of fantasy sequences, all set in elaborate settings such as casinos and Venetian palazzos.
+The Contessa then gives Nina a haircut and puts makeup on her.
+Now looking nothing like a maid, Nina imagines herself living out the Contessa's existence while listening to her stories.
+This triggers a series of fantasy sequences, all taking place in elaborate settings such as casinos and Venetian palazzos.

-On a rare day off from work, Nina explores Rome and begins to sense the wonderful possibilities that may lie in store for her.
+On a rare day off from work, Nina explores Rome and begins to sense the bright future that may lie in store for her.
 That evening, while she is performing a task for the Contessa, the latter suffers a mental breakdown.
-The manager of the hotel, angered by the Contessa's wailing, insists that she must leave the hotel within a few days.
+The hotel's manager, angered by the Contessa's wailing, insists that she must leave the hotel within a few days.